In Your Community » King » Construction Projects »

-To ensure that the energy supply remains dependable to the communities of Covington, Black Diamond and Kent, PSE is planning a series of electric system upgrades that will improve service reliability for many customers in a 100-square-mile surrounding area.
-These will be multi-phase and multi-year projects, and will include the construction of a new substation in Lake Holm a new 115 kV transmission line and associated distribution lines.
+As part of Puget Sound Energy’s commitment to providing the communities of Covington, Black Diamond and Kent with dependable service, we are planning a series of electric system upgrades to improve reliability in the area.
+These will be multi-year projects, and will include the construction of a new substation in Lake Holm, a new 115 kilovolt (kV) transmission line and associated distribution lines.
 We will also upgrade four existing substations in the area to accommodate the new transmission line.

 The multi-year construction effort includes the following projects and expected timelines:

 Inform the public of the planned projects, gather community feedback and answer questions.